xbeat/Machine-Learning/README.md

 Database sharding is a technique used to horizontally partition data across multiple databases.
 This approach is particularly useful when dealing with large-scale applications that have outgrown a single database instance.
 In this presentation, we'll explore how to split and distribute a monolithic database using Python, with a focus on practical implementation.

+## Mathematical Theory of Deep Learning

+Introduction to Mathematical Theory of Deep Learning

+Deep learning has revolutionized machine learning, achieving remarkable success in various domains.
+This mathematical theory, developed by Philipp Petersen and Jakob Zech, provides a rigorous foundation for understanding the capabilities and limitations of deep neural networks.
+We'll explore key concepts, starting with the basics of feedforward neural networks and progressing to advanced topics like generalization and robustness.

 ## Applying Geometric Deep Learning with Python

 Understanding Geometric Deep Learning